dfinity/portal/docs/tutorials/02_create_your_first_app/06_add-frontend.md

 ## Deploy the dapp

-Re-deploy the dapp locally via and you are done!
+Re-deploy the dapp locally and you are done!

  **🎉 Congrats! 🎉**